Increasing Engagement and Effective Data Collection for the Boise State University Financial Wellness Program

 Data Collection and Analysis Methods

-Primary data were collected through a series of in-depth interviews with the program coordinator, Oster, who provided detailed insights into program operations, current engagement levels, and her vision for expansion.
+Primary data came from a series of in-depth interviews with the program coordinator, Dana, who provided detailed insights into program operations, current engagement levels, and her vision for expansion.
 The team also corresponded with Paul Goebel, founder and director of the Student Money Management Center (SMMC) at the University of North Texas, one of the highest-performing financial wellness programs in the country.
 Goebel's input provided a practical benchmark for what a well-resourced, institutionally supported program looks like in practice.

 Extant data reviewed included the FWP Impact Report, the FWP Funding and Expansion Request, BSU's Blueprint for Success, the SERP, and the SMMC program playbook from UNT.